INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 - Geolocalized facilities (GF): dissemination of information about facilities and integration with related sources
 - School for You (S4Y): This pilot allows users such as citizens and political decision-makers to discover aggregated data resulting from the integration of several sources about school attendance and the distribution of students in Italy and France.

-## Reminder on the production environment
+## Services’ environment

---> ENG
-[add short description of the environment]

-The client applications developed are one for each pilot service; they are web applications that consume and display SPARQL data.
+The client applications developed are one for each pilot service; they are web applications that consume and display data using SPARQL language.
 This section briefly describes the information relating to the production environment, the programming language used for the implementation and the type of repository used to collect the data.

 ### Programming language adopted for development: ReactJS

 React is a JavaScript library for building user interfaces.
-The key features are mainly two: the first, is the concept of UI components.
+The key features are mainly two: the first one, is the concept of UI components.
 The React code is composed of entities called components that are reusable; this means that it is necessary to simply define a component only once, and it can be used multiple times.
 This makes it much quicker, convenient, and easier to handle the production of a large-scale website.
-This allows the ability to breakdown complex UI and allow to work on individual components.
+This allows the ability to breakdown complex UI and allows to work on individual components.

-The other key feature is that React finds out what changes have been made, and changes only what needs to be changed.
+The other key feature is that React finds out what changes have been made, and modifies only what needs to be changed.
 It creates an in-memory data-structure cache, computes the resulting differences, and then updates the browser's displayed DOM (Document Object Model) efficiently.
 This selective rendering provides a major performance boost.
-It saves the effort of recalculating the CSS style, layout for the page and rendering for the entire page.
+It saves the effort of recalculating the CSS style, the layout for the page and the rendering for the entire page.

-### Type of repository to collect data: GraphDB
+### Data repository: GraphDB

 GraphDB is a highly efficient and robust graph database with RDF and SPARQL support.
 In particular, it is an enterprise ready Semantic Graph Database, compliant with W3C Standards.
-Semantic graph databases (also called RDF triplestores) provide the core infrastructure for solutions where modeling agility, data integration, relationship exploration and cross-enterprise data publishing and consumption are important.
+Semantic graph databases (also called RDF triplestores) provide the core infrastructure for solutions where modelling agility, data integration, relationship exploration and cross-enterprise data publishing and consumption are important.

-This scalable RDF database, streamlines the load and use of linked data cloud datasets, as well as the own resources.
+This scalable RDF database streamlines the load and use of linked data cloud datasets, as well as the own resources.
 For easy use and compatibility with the industry standards, GraphDB implements the RDF4J framework interfaces, the W3C SPARQL Protocol specification, and supports all RDF serialization formats.
 It is one of the few triplestores that can perform semantic inferencing at scale, allowing users to derive new semantic facts from existing facts.
 It handles massive loads, queries, and inferencing in real time.

-In GraphDB data is organized in repositories; once the one of interest has been selected, the data is extracted through the SPARQL query language.
+In GraphDB, data is organized in repositories; once the one of interest has been selected, the data is extracted through the SPARQL query language.
 GraphDB also supports SPARQL Federated Query which is an extension of the basic Query Language.
-Using it, it is possibile to combine a query on a repository in the current instance with a remote call to a different SPARQL endpoint.
+Using it, it is possible to combine a query on a repository in the current instance with a remote call to a different SPARQL endpoint.

-The strength of GraphDB is that it is also an HTTP service endpoint that can receive requests and can process SPARQL queries; this service is queried directly by client applications and the requests results are displayed in them.
+The strength of GraphDB is that it is also an HTTP service endpoint that can receive requests and can process SPARQL queries; this service is queried directly by client applications and the requests results are displayed in them

 ### Sharing and exchange of project files: SFTP server

-As part of the INTERSTAT project, within the different project activities, an SFTP (SSH File Transfer Protocol) server was used to exchange data, transfer, share and manage files produced by the intermediate stages of the development pipeline.
-Transferring files through an SFTP server is a secure way to transmit data; the data to establish the connection and finalize the authentication and also the data transmitted are encrypted.
-With an SSH FTP server, it was possible to transfer files securely over an encrypted SSH connection.
-The SFTP server of the project contains both the files used as input to some phases of the pipeline, and also the output files resulting from the activities.
+As part of the INTERSTAT project, within the different project activities, an SFTP [5] (SSH File Transfer Protocol) server was used to exchange data, transfer, share and manage files produced by the intermediate stages of the development pipeline.
+Transferring files through an SFTP server is a secure way to transmit data, as the data to establish the connection and finalize the authentication, as well as the data transmitted are encrypted.
+With an SSH FTP server, it is possible to transfer files securely over an encrypted SSH connection.
+The SFTP server of the project contains both the files used as input to some phases of the pipeline, and the output files resulting from the activities also.

-## Pilot development
+## Pilots architecture

 In this section, we decribe how the pilot services were created, with a specific focus on the development of the data pipelines and on the client applications.